Configuring user access¶

 When accessing the UI for the first time, users will be prompted with a sign-in form and a link to the sign-up form:

-If you would like to disable the email verification step, you can add
+If you would like to disable the email verification step, for example because you

 REANA_USER_EMAIL_CONFIRMATION: false Helm value to